Making A Difference in Our County

 4-H Youth Development

 The Stewart County 4-H Club had a successful year led by Blair Harris, Stewart County 4-H program assistant.
-Nine Junior/Senior 4-H members attended District Project Achievement event where they learned to research, writing, and public speaking skills while developing the confidence to stand up in front of a group and deliver a presentation.
-Deontavious Kitchens represented Stewart County all across the Nation on the Georgia 4-H State Board of Directors.
+Eight Junior/Senior 4-H members attended District Project Achievement event where they learned to research, writing, and public speaking skills while developing the confidence to stand up in front of a group and deliver a presentation.
 Harris led a series of Portfolio workdays, community service activities, and helped make sure each of these 4-H’ers were prepared for competition!
 During the year, Harris leads in-school monthly club meetings to recruit new 4-H’ers while keeping those who participate going.
 Harris also has helped lead many teaching demonstrations with the help of 4-H’ers.
 One of those demonstrations was during a health fair.
 Harris and a 4-H’er talked about the importance of healthy fruits and even made a Four-Fruit Smoothie using the 4-H Smoothie bike!

 Agriculture and Natural Resources

 Stewart County is known for its agriculture and natural resources.
 Agriculture occupied 59,254 acres and generated $21.9 million in total farm gate value in 2019.
 Timber sales and hunting leases accounted for $10.3 million of the total farm-gate value in 2017, or 53%.
 Row and forage crops are grown on 8,506 acres make up 28% of the total farm-gate value ($5.4 million), with peanuts and cotton being the most widely grown crops.
 Other crops were grown on fewer acres but were a valuable source of diversification for farmers, especially hay, corn, and wheat.
 Pecans provided another $1.2 million in farm gate value.
 Other agricultural enterprises in Stewart County include livestock (primarily cattle and horses), guide services, and wildlife food plots.